vaginessa/dns-wiki/HOWTO-OrWall-together-with-AFWall.md

 * On Android 4.x (or higher) apps can create a native VPN connection without root access to send and receive all network traffic.
 Orxify app creates a VPN connection to Tor and routes the internet traffic through the VPN.
 * The Orxify add-on is not open source and not free (Orxy itself is free but comes with in-app billing).
 * AFWall (IPTables) works with it but it's also not recommend to use both the same time.
-* On some ROM's like Lollipop it may not work due internal changes and other apps may not respect the Android OS proxy settings, please take a look [here](https://code.google.com/p/android-developer-preview/issues/detail?id=346).
+* On some ROMs like Lollipop it may not work due internal changes and other apps may not respect the Android OS proxy settings, please take a look [here](https://code.google.com/p/android-developer-preview/issues/detail?id=346).

 There are also some other free and open source apps like Drony, it also uses a VPN but redirect them all to the Orbot app.